 Instructions

 - Pour the batter into the cake pop maker cavities (fill them to just below the top so that they don’t spill over or come out flat).
-Bake them for 4-5 minutes (if a toothpick comes out dry, they are ready).
-Repeat for remaining batter.
-Unplug the device and let it cool before cleaning.
+Close the lid.

-- Mix the powdered sugar with the lemon juice to make the icing.
+- Mix the powdered sugar with the lemon juice (or milk) to make the icing.
 For a thicker coating, add more icing sugar.
 For a thinner coating, add a little bit of water or more lemon juice.

 - Insert the tips of the treat sticks into the icing, and then into the cake pops (about half-way into the cake pop).
 Place them on a tray or plate.
 Refrigerate for 30 minutes.